rajarshi-deka/mercari-price-suggestion-challenge/README.md

 # mercari-price-suggestion-challenge
-An end-to-end case study on the Mercari Price Suggestion Challenge by Kaggle
+An end-to-end case study on the Mercari Price Suggestion Challenge